earthspay/earths-documentation/en/oracels-developments/what-is-a-data-oracle.md

 ## Why blockchain needs data oracles

-**How can smart contracts execute based on real-world conditions, such as price changes, game outcomes, or physical properties if the Waves blockchain has no way of directly accessing these data points through popular 3rd-party APIs?**
+**How can smart contracts execute based on real-world conditions, such as price changes, game outcomes, or physical properties if the Earths blockchain has no way of directly accessing these data points through popular 3rd-party APIs?**

 Blockchains do not have a way to access data outside of the chain\(they cannot access data outside their network\).
 Oracles provide external data and trigger smart contract executions when predefined conditions meet.
 Such a condition could be any data like weather temperature, successful payment, price fluctuations, etc. So Oracles aim to allow blockchain contracts to interact with the outside world.